scipdatabase/DRR_Disease_Prediction/README.md

-# DRR Disease Classification and Scoring Model
+# DRR Disease Classification and Scoring Model (RootRotAI 2.0)
 ## Introduction
 Dry Root Rot (DRR), caused by the fungal pathogen Macrophomina phaseolina, emerging as a global disease in chickpea leading to a significant yield loss and is